inaimathi/langnostic/README.md

 ## ToDo

 - Revisit old blogs.
-NOW AT: `id:42`
+NOW AT: `id:44 - game-jam`
-- Post #13 (On Neutrinos) is haunted.
-Have a closer look later

 - Re-factor project into something sane
 	- Write utility functions for some of the stuff rom `Server.hs`
 	- Do some more processing before caching articles
 	- Don't worry; plenty mode.
 Add to this list as you go.

-- `BGG Data Sifting`, `cl-notebook Thoughts` and `cl-notebook introductory thoughts` all have issues with the translation-from-markdown approach.
-Figure out what to do about this (also, `cl-notebook` obviously needs an export-to-markdown feature)
+- `BGG Data Sifting` is MIA.
+All the cl-notebook articles have issues with the translation-from-markdown approach. `cl-notebook` obviously needs an export-to-markdown feature.